Australian Geographic Travel – NT

 Australian Geographic Travel designs touring itineraries that focus on wildlife and active conservation as well as cultural experiences.

 Our travel experiences are rich in nature and adventure and specialise in hard-to-reach places and small group experiences.
 You’ll join similarly inclined souls who share your taste for exploration and a burning desire to learn more about our phenomenal natural world.

 Australian Geographic Travel offers professionally guided, small group itineraries varying in length across most states in Australia.
-Each trip is unique and authentic for anyone who is interested in exploring the fauna and flora, the history and culture of Australia.
+Each trip is unique and authentic for anyone who’s interested in exploring the fauna and flora, the history and culture of Australia.
 All trips have been curated with an emphasis on discovering hidden gems off the beaten track, and offering sustainable travel experiences that would be very hard to find anywhere else.

-Australian Geographic’ adventurers, scientists, historians and photographers have brought the world to you for more than 36 years.
-Now they invite you to join them in visiting the country’s most intriguing places and sharing their passion.
-We are committed to sustaining the environment, culture and heritage of each place we visit.
+We’re committed to sustaining the environment, culture and heritage of each place we visit.
 In doing so, we strive to protect our precious environment, from addressing climate change and its far-reaching impacts to promoting awareness of the world’s oldest living culture and revealing to you the countless treasures it cradles.

 - Four Wheel Driving